Art, Wellbeing and Health

 👥 6.
 Social Inclusion & Connection

-Your studio becomes a community hub.
+Our studio is a community hub.

-• Group art sessions encourage collaboration, teamwork, and shared experiences
+• Group art sessions encourage collaboration, teamwork, and shared experiences.

-• Reduces isolation and builds friendships
+• Reduces isolation and builds friendships.

-• Helps participants practice social skills in a low-pressure, enjoyable setting
+• Helps participants practice social skills in a low-pressure, enjoyable setting.

 For many NDIS participants, this directly supports goals around community participation and social engagement.